DIYbiosphere/sphere/docs/about/organization.md

 layout: docs
 permalink: /docs/about/organization/
 title: DIYbiosphere Organization
+summary: In this section we detail the ins and outs of DIYbiosphere as an open organization
 ---

-_In this section we detail the ins and outs of DIYbiosphere as an open organization_

 The DIYbiosphere is a participatory project to create a database of DIYbio initiatives.
 The project is managed by the [DIYbiosphere Organization][gh_org] and its [development community][community].
 As an open organization, we are able to fluidly organize a large number of contributors while maintaining and striving towards a shared vision for the project.